Circular orders: topology and continuous actions: Topology of circular orders

-The compactness of $\tau_{\leq}$ is essential.
+The compactness of $\lambda_{\leq}$ is essential.
 Indeed, the induced circular order topology of $[0,1)$ is naturally homeomorphic to the circle.
 This gives a justification of the standard identification of the \emph{sets} $\T$ and (c-ordered) $[0,1)$.
 So, it is not true that $\mathrm{LOTS} \subset \mathrm{COTS}$ even on the topology level.
 It turns out that the end-points control the situation.
-The following result makes this observation more precise.